lstrzebinczyk/the_empire_blog/posts/9-a-basic-ui-framework.md

 end
 ```

-Visually, it's a rectangle of a specific color, with some text sentered exactly in the middle.
+Visually, it's a rectangle of a specific color, with some text centered vertically and horizontally.
+In code, every time we draw it, we rebuild and reposition both the background, and the text.

-Second, we have the bottom menu:
+In addition to that, we have the bottom menu:

 ```crystal
 # src/the_empire/bottom_menu.cr, class TheEmpire::BottomMenu